Menu

 • Decrease suspension stiffness

-By decreasing the brake ducts in the setup page, you open up the cooling ducts more which will allow the brakes to cool off more and not have as much heat radiating off the brakes to be transfered into the tires.
+By decreasing the brake ducts in the setup page, you open up the cooling ducts more which will allow the brakes to cool off more and not have as much heat radiating off the brakes to be transfered into the tyres.